seunghee6022/teachable-machine/README.md

 # teachable-machine
-Simple classification website using google teachable machine
+Simple classification website by using google teachable machine